-The conditions for availing of the refund must be met within 12 months of the relevant property being purchased.
+The conditions for availing of the repayment must be met within 12 (2) months of the relevant property being purchased.
 The conditions are:

-1. the accountable person enters into a direct sales agreement with a housing authority for the direct sale to eligible applicants nominated by the housing authority of the dwellings specified in the agreement, including the residential unit concerned, and the accountable person sells the residential unit concerned to an eligible applicant in accordance with the terms of that agreement.
-The repayment of stamp duty shall be made in accordance with the section where (3) subsection (2) applies; i.e., where the qualifying conditions for a refund are satisfied.
-Subsection (4) paragraphs (a) to (e) set out the conditions and procedures that apply (4) to the claiming of a refund as follows: A refund claim shall be made by an accountable person in relation to the instrument (4)(a)on which the stamp duty was paid.
-A refund claim must be made in whatever form and manner is specified by Revenue (4)(b)for this purpose.
-A refund claim shall include a declaration in a form to be specified by Revenue (4)(c)stating that the qualifying conditions in subsection (2) have been satisfied.
-A refund claim must be made electronically and the general provisions governing (4)(d)electronic interactions with Revenue contained in Chapter 6 of Part 38 of the Taxes Consolidation Act 1997 will apply.
-A claim cannot be made before all of the conditions referred to in subsection (2) are (4)(e)satisfied.
-Paragraph (a) - (c) of subsection (5) sets out the conditions and procedures that (5) apply to the making of a refund.
-This subsection makes provision for Revenue to make a refund subject to section (5)(a)159A, only where the claim has been made in accordance with the required procedures set out in subsection (4).
-This subsection precludes Interest from being included in any refund of stamp duty (5)(b)This subsection imposes a time limit on Revenue's ability to make a refund of duty.
-(5)(c)The legislation specifies that Revenue will not refund any stamp duty when a claim is made outside of a 4-year time limit, which commences when the conditions outlined in section (2)(b) have been satisfied.
+- the accountable person enters into a direct sales agreement with a housing authority, for the direct sale, to eligible applicants nominated by the housing authority, of the dwellings specified in the agreement, including the residential unit concerned, and - 2. the accountable person sells the residential unit concerned to an eligible applicant in accordance with the terms of that agreement.

+The repayment of Stamp Duty shall be made in accordance with the (3) section where subsection (2) applies; i.e., where the qualifying conditions for a repayment are satisfied.

+Subsection (4) paragraphs (a) to (e) set out the conditions and procedures (4) that apply to the claiming of a repayment, as follows:

+&lt;sup>7 6% rate was introduced on 2 October 2024, by Financial Resolution

+$^{\rm 8}$ Rate increased from 10% to 15% on 2 October 2024, by Financial Resolution

+A repayment claim shall be made by an accountable person in relation to (4)(a) the instrument on which the Stamp Duty was paid.

+A repayment claim must be made in whatever form and manner is (4)(b) specified by Revenue for this purpose.

+A repayment claim shall include a declaration in a form to be specified by (4)(c) Revenue stating that the qualifying conditions in subsection (2) have been satisfied.

+A repayment claim must be made electronically and the general provisions (4)(d) governing electronic interactions with Revenue contained in Chapter 6 of Part 38 of the Taxes Consolidation Act 1997 will apply.

+A claim cannot be made before all of the conditions referred to in (4)(e) subsection (2) are satisfied.

+Paragraph (a) - (c) of subsection (5) sets out the conditions and (5) procedures that apply to the making of a repayment.

+This subsection makes provision for Revenue to make a repayment subject (5)(a) to section 159A, only where the claim has been made in accordance with the required procedures set out in subsection (4).

+This subsection precludes Interest from being included in any repayment (5)(b) of Stamp Duty

+This subsection imposes a time limit on Revenue's ability to make a (5)(c) repayment of duty.
+The legislation specifies that Revenue will not repayment any Stamp Duty when a claim is made outside of a 4-year time limit, which commences when the conditions outlined in section (2)(b) have been satisfied.
 The relevant conditions outlined in (2)(b) stipulate that the residential unit is conveyed or transferred to the eligible applicant on the sale of that residential unit by the accountable person to the eligible applicant.

-Revenue shall refuse a claim for a repayment where it considers that the qualifying (6) conditions outlined under s83DA have not been met.
+Revenue shall refuse a claim for a repayment where it considers that the (6) qualifying conditions outlined under s83DA have not been met.
 The claimant must be given a written notification of the refusal and the reasons for it.